 The deepwater basins in the Baltic Proper suffer severely from long-term oxygen depletion.
-Inflows from the North Sea are the principle source of oxygen in the deep water.
-Between 1991 and 1993, a series of inflows had oxygenated the deep water, so that hydrogen sulphide had almost gone from the deep basins around Gotland.
+Inflows from the North Sea are currently the principle source of oxygen in the deep water.
+Between 1991 and 1993, at the end of a long stagnation period, a series of inflows finally oxygenated the deep water, to the extent that hydrogen sulphide had almost disappeared from the deep basins around Gotland.
 In the Bornholm Basin, levels were above 2 ml/l throughout the water column.
-Since then, despite the smaller 2002 - 3 inflows, hydrogen sulphide has returned, and now affects almost 10% of the East Gotland Basin and 17% of the West Gotland Basin and Northern Baltic Proper (by volume).
-At this oxygen concentration, phosphorus is released from bottom sediments.
+This inflow also strengthened the stratification of the deep basins however, reducing vertical mixing, and despite the smaller 2002 - 3 inflows, hydrogen sulphide has returned, and now affects more than 10% of both the East and West Gotland Basins and Northern Baltic Proper.
+At this oxygen concentration, phosphorus is released from bottom sediments, which has the potential to cause even worse eutrophication should it enter the surface waters.
 In all these basins, around 40% of the water has oxygen levels below 1 ml/l.
 This is acutely toxic to benthic fauna, and the sea bottoms covered by this water can be considered dead.
+This has an impact on benthic and demersal fishes, such as cod, which prey upon benthic animals.